 How to cast your vote

 All Labour members with over six months of membership are entitled to vote on whether to readopt Luke as the Labour candidate.
-This decision will be taken at branch meetings held in October.
-Local Government selection meetings may also happen at the same time.
+This decision will be taken at branch meetings held in January on Zoom.

 Remember to bring your Labour membership card to the meeting as only eligible members will be able to vote.

-In the meeting eligible members will be able to review the two page printed material and then hold a debate for up to 60 minutes to discuss whether to re-adopt Luke as the Labour candidate or open nominations for other candidates to stand.
+In the meeting eligible members will be able to review the two page material and then hold a debate for up to 60 minutes to discuss whether to re-adopt Luke as the Labour candidate, or open nominations for other candidates to stand.

 Get in touch